Fahrenberg/Fahrenberg/README.md

-🌱 I’m currently learning Swift/Combine, Phyton and JavaScript.
+🌱 I’m currently programming primarly for iOS Devices with Swift/SwiftUI?
+Using C, Python and JavaScript.

 <!---